mugishab2020/alx-backend-javascript/0x01-ES6_promise/README.md

-This is the task to teach me more about promises
+This is the task to teach me more about promisescd